-While many methods can teach better intuitive eating, the major point of difference with flexible dieting is the freedom from food restrictions, obsessions, and deprivation.
+While many methods can teach better intuitive eating, the major point of difference with a flexible type of dieting is the freedom from food restrictions, obsessions, and deprivation.
 Many of our clients have been depriving themselves for a long time.
-With flexible dieting they don’t need to stress about food choices – or about “good” and “bad” foods.
+With counting macros they don’t need to stress about food choices – or about “good” and “bad” foods.
 They just learn how much food is appropriate, based on their age, height, weight and lifestyle factors.

 However counting macros still requires careful focus – but should you eat that way forever?
 Do you really want to be using the food scales forever?
 Or tracking every meal in MyFitnessPal?

 Of course not!

 - Awareness of what you are eating, how much, and the amounts of macronutrient that are appropriate for you.

 - Learning how much your energy requirements change based on the exercise you do.

 - It helps end deprivation, binging, and appetite issues.

 - And, of course, weight loss and physical transformation are the results of eating more in line with your body.

 Flexible Dieting provides gratifying results.
 But even better, it is a process leading to a diet strategy that can be sustained for a lifetime: Intuitive Eating.

 Intuitive eating is the ability to maintain weight and good health by following your internal cues based on long-term habits.

 It’s not so much a formula but a philosophy – which is why it can also be called mindful eating.

 That’s why we direct all our clients to flexible dieting – it provides the “how-to” upon which you can build the right habits.

 Habits Are The Basis For Intuition